What are the causes of deforestation in the rainforest?

 Slash and burn

 Commercial logging is the major cause of primary rainforest destruction in South East Asia and Africa.
 World wide, it is responsible for the destruction of 5 million ha. per year.
 Logging roads enable landless people to enter the forest.
-In Africa, 75% of land being cleared by peasant farmers is land that has been previously logged.
+In Africa, 75% the of land being cleared by peasant farmers has been previously logged.

 Ranching is a major cause of deforestation, particularly in Central and South America.
 In Central America, two-thirds of lowland tropical forests have been turned into pasture since 1950.